-Setting a unique background on each of your multiple monitors was a simple trick in Windows 8, but the menu is buried to the point of being invisible in Windows 10.
-But it’s still there, if you know where to look.
+Setting a unique background on each of your multiple monitors was a simple trick in Windows 8, and, for a while, the menu was buried in Windows 10.
+Luckily, it has been added back in a more logical location.

 When to Use This Trick (and When to Use Third Party Tools)